He lives and works

 I am Jinjoon Lee, a media artist, creative director and Data Gardenist devoted to exploring the nebulous intersections of art, technology and human consciousness.
 My work seeks to trigger sensory and transcendental experiences, deliberately blurring the boundaries between natural and human-engineered realities so that viewers are prompted to embark on introspective journeys into the depths of their own minds.

 One phenomenon that has left a profound imprint on my practice is synaesthesia.
 Its ability to exceed the limits of language and conventional communication has long been a source of inspiration.
-My installations and performances heighten perceptual awareness through carefully tuned visual and auditory cues, morphing spatial and temporal dimensions into layered experiences.
+My installations and performances heighten perceptual awareness through carefully tuned visual and auditory cues, reconfiguring spatial and temporal dimensions into layered experiences.
 Recognising that our individual realities are sculpted by personal history, cultural lineage and the singular narratives of our societies, I often work in an autoethnographic mode, interweaving anthropological research with personal introspection.
 This allows me to continually return to the liminal and liminoid spaces that have shaped my own life, and to translate those thresholds into artistic expression.

 I describe myself as a Data Gardenist because I treat data not merely as information to be processed, but as a set of conditions to be interpreted, cultivated and harvested.
 Rather than adopting a classical cybernetic model of control and feedback, I propose what I call “gardenetics”: a shift from engineering closed systems to tending open gardens of relations.
-Drawing on East Asian garden aesthetics and holistic cosmologies of qi, I approach media as a series of overlapping fields—of climate, bodies, images, sounds and algorithms—in which perception and meaning are continuously renegotiated.
+Drawing on East Asian garden aesthetics and holistic modes of thinking that emphasis interdependence, I approach media as a series of overlapping fields—climate, bodies, images, sounds and algorithms—in which perception and meaning are continuously renegotiated.

-As we navigate a complex future saturated with AI, VR and yet-to-emerge technologies, my aspiration is that this practice of data gardening can open spaces for introspection, transformation and a quiet form of transcendence—encouraging more mindful responses to the intricate ecological terrains in which we now find ourselves.
+My installations invite viewers to step beyond familiar sensory boundaries and to reflect on art’s role in shaping how we perceive the world.
+Rather than illustrating a theme, my work stages conditions in which prediction, memory and perception are negotiated in public.
+My aspiration is that this practice of data gardening can open spaces for introspection, transformation and a quiet form of transcendence—encouraging more mindful responses to the ecological and technological terrains in which we now live.

 Bio